coverclock/com-diag-hazer/SARA-R5.md

 hardware changes (opening and closing traces) and software configuration changes (both persistent and non-persistent).

-Note that the "Wheatstone" project designation includes other LTE-M radio modules, including ones not made by U-blox, and boards not made by SparkFun.
+Note that the "Wheatstone" project designation includes work I've done with other LTE-M radio modules, including ones not made by U-blox, and boards not made by SparkFun.

 ## Links